tymyrddin/scripts-network/arp_spoofer/README.md

 There are many existing tools, like `arpspoof` that can do this.

-From the hacking machine to the victim machine:
+From the hacking machine to the victim machine and router:

 ```shell
 $ sudo arpspoof -i eth0 -t 192.168.122.75 192.168.122.1